Our Team

 Marianne Awad, BS

-Marianne is a second-year Clinical Audiology student at UT Dallas.
+Marianne is a third-year Clinical Audiology student at UT Dallas.
 Before pursuing audiology, she had a passion for the field of Psychology and received her Bachelor of Psychology from UT Dallas.
 Her primary research interests include cochlear implants, language development, and the connection between hyperacusis and autism.
 She hopes her experience in Dr. Jahn’s lab will develop her research skills and broaden her understanding of hyperacusis and audiology.

 In her free time, Marianne enjoys drawing, watching Studio Ghibli films, and hanging out with friends.